Ngô Đình Thục: Diệm's rule

 In October 1955, Diệm deposed Bảo Đại in a fraudulent referendum organised by Nhu and declared himself President of the newly proclaimed Republic of Vietnam, which then concentrated power in the Ngô family, who were dedicated Roman Catholics in a Buddhist majority country.
 Power was enforced through secret police and the imprisonment and torture of political and religious opponents.
 The Ngôs' policies and conduct inflamed religious tensions.
 The government was biased towards Catholics in public service and military promotions, as well as the allocation of land, business favors and tax concessions.
 Thục, the most powerful religious leader in the country, was allowed to solicit "voluntary contributions to the Church" from Saigon businessmen, which was likened to "tax notices".
 Thục also used his position to acquire farms, businesses, urban real estate, rental property and rubber plantations for the Catholic Church.
 He also used Army of the Republic of Vietnam personnel to work on his timber and construction projects.

-On 24 November 1960, Thục was appointed Archbishop of Huế by John XXIII.
+On 24 November 1960, Thục was appointed Archbishop of Huế by Pope John XXIII.